 - -N: new chain

 iptables rules are in memory, all the rules stay in kernel memory and are wiped out after reboot.
-To persist your setting, you must setup your own service to run append command on each reboot or use external tool.
+To persist in your setting, you must set up your own service to run the append command on each reboot or use an external tool.
 For example: follow this post to create your own startup script (service).